 - Many monuments had now signs that they accept card payments only.
 Not sure if this is true everywhere as we did see some people paying in cash.

-- If you follow your own itinerary, make sure not to leave the large sights like the Alcazar or the Cathedral to the last minute.
+- If you follow your own itinerary, make sure not to leave the large sights like the Alcazar or the Cathedral until the last minute.
 They still sell tickets 30 minutes before the closing time, but ask you to leave 15 minutes before the closing time.
 You would not see anything – especially with the Alcazar museum!